nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Adding a show: `add`

-Adds a new show to trackermon.
+Adds a new show to Trackermon.
 Note that the name of the show can only contain alphanumeric characters.

 Format: `add n/<NAME> [s/<STATUS>] [t/<TAG>]…​`